charlottehulseman/charlottehulseman/README.md

 ### I'm a Software Engineer and UX Designer

 - I recently graduated from the University of Washington's Full Stack Development bootcamp, and am seeking an opportunity to contribute to an impactful product and a diverse, dynamic team.
-- I have a strong work ethic and an empathetic, user-centric eye for design, which comes to my aide when coding.
+- I'm a dynamic team player, have a strong work ethic and an empathetic, user-centric eye for design.
 - I live in NYC with my Siberian Husky named Panda, and love to get outside and be active.
 - You can reach me at cchulseman@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/charlotte-hulseman/).